On topology changes in quantum field theory and quantum gravity: Introduction

 We mention these results and proofs here, even though they are known in the mathematics community, because cobordisms have recently attracted attention of the string theory community in form of a so-called cobordism hypothesis \cite{cumrun}.
 Therefore, these results maybe of use to other researchers in the field.

-\begin{definition} Let $ S_1 $ and $ S_2 $ be manifolds without boundary and of dimension $ n $, where $ n\in\mathbb{N} $.
+\begin{definition}Let $ S_1 $ and $ S_2 $ be manifolds without boundary and of dimension $ n $, where $ n\in\mathbb{N} $.
 We say that there is a pseudo-cobordism $ M $ between them if $ M $ is a connected $ n+1 $ dimensional manifold whose boundary is given by $ \partial M=S_1 \sqcup S_2 $, where $ \sqcup $ denotes the disjoint union, i.e. one has $ \partial M=S_1 \cup S_2 $ and $ S_1 \cap S_2 =\emptyset $.
 If the pseudo-cobordism $ M $ is compact, it is called cobordism.

 Let $ (M,g) $ be a time-oriented pseudo cobordism with a Lorentzian metric $ g $.
 Then, $ (M,g) $ is called Lorentzian pseudo-cobordism.
-A Lorentzian pseudo-cobordism $ (M,g) $ is called a weak Lorentzian pseudo-cobordism, if $ S_1 $ and $ S_2 $ are space-like hypersurfaces with respect to the Lorentz structure on $ (M,g) $.
+A Lorentzian pseudo-cobordism $ (M,g) $ is called a weak Lorentzian pseudo-cobordism, if $ S_1 $ and $ S_2 $ are space-like hyper-surfaces with respect to the Lorentz structure on $ (M,g) $.
 If a weak Lorentzian pseudo-cobordism is compact, it is called a weak Lorentzian cobordism.
-If the closure $ \overline{I(p)} $ of a (weak) Lorentzian pseudo-cobordism $ (M,g) $ is compact, we call $ (M,g) $ a causally compact (weak) Lorentzian cobordism. \end{definition}

-Let us assume that the manifolds $ S_1 $ and $ S_2 $ are not diffeomorphic, and so there happens a topology change between them.
+If the closure $ \overline{I(p)} $ of a (weak) Lorentzian pseudo-cobordism $ (M,g) $ is compact, we call $ (M,g) $ a causally compact (weak) Lorentzian cobordism. \end{definition} Let us assume that the manifolds $ S_1 $ and $ S_2 $ are not diffeomorphic, and so there happens a topology change between them.
 The first question is then whether a cobordism exists between them.
-For this case, if $ S_1 $ and $ S_2 $ are compact, one has a standard result in differential geometry: \begin{theorem}(Milnor) Let $ S_1 $ and $ S_2 $ be two n-dimensional compact manifolds where $ S_1 \cap S_2 =\emptyset $.
-There is a cobordism between them if they have the same Stiefel Whitney numbers. \end{theorem} \begin{proof} For a proof, see \cite{Milnor} \end{proof} This is not a severe restriction.
-E.g. any two compact manifolds have a cobordism between them if $ n=4 $.
+For this case, if $ S_1 $ and $ S_2 $ are compact, one has a standard result in differential geometry: \begin{theorem}(Milnor)Let $ S_1 $ and $ S_2 $ be two n-dimensional compact manifolds without boundary.
+There is a cobordism between them if and only if they have the same Stiefel-Whitney numbers. \end{theorem} \begin{proof} For a proof, see \cite{Milnor}. \end{proof} This is not a severe restriction.
+E.g. any two compact manifolds without boundary have a cobordism between them if $ n=3 $.

 As a next step, one may ask whether there can be a Lorentzian cobordism.
-For compact $ S_1,S_2 $, there is a theorem by Reinhardt and Misner, which states:
+For compact $ S_1,S_2 $, there is a theorem by Reinhart and Misner, which states:

-\begin{theorem}(Reinhart, Misner) Let $ S_1 $ and $ S_2 $ be compact manifolds.
-Then there is a Lorentzian cobordism between them if and only if they have the same Stiefel-Whitney numbers and Euler numbers. \end{theorem} \begin{proof} For a proof, see \cite{Reinhart, Borde, Larsson}. \end{proof}
+\begin{theorem}(Reinhart, Misner) Let $ S_1 $ and $ S_2 $ be compact manifolds without boundary.
+Then there is a Lorentzian cobordism between them if and only if they have the same Stiefel-Whitney numbers and Euler numbers. \end{theorem} \begin{proof}For a proof, see \cite{Reinhart, Borde, Larsson}. \end{proof}

 Finally we want the cobordism to be chronological.
 And we want to relax the compactness assumptions of $ S_1,S_2 $.
 In 1967, Geroch has given an important proof on the conditions for the existence of a chronological, weak Lorentzian cobordism if $ S_1, S_2 $ are not compact and of dimension $ 3 $, see \cite{Geroch}.
 In his work, Geroch already suggested to relax the assumptions of his theorem by the use of covering manifolds.